Using the GSAS2CIF program

 Structure of the GSAS2CIF program

 The GSAS2CIF program is used to prepare CIF files containing results from GSAS.
 It should be noted many important types of information that are needed to describe the sample and the measurement are not supplied as input to GSAS.
-A few examples of information that should likely be included in a CIF, but are not defined within GSAS are: the data measurement temperature, sample preparation conditions, publication information, and so on.
-If the CIF will be used as supplementary material, to accompany a publication, this sort of documentary information certainly should be supplied, so that the CIF has value for archival and database purposes.
-If a CIF is being prepared for submission to an Acta Crystallographia journal, the IUCr has template with a recommended list of CIF data items.
-This template has been utilized for creation of the template files distributed with GSAS/EXPGUI.
+A few examples of information that should likely be included in a CIF, but are not defined within GSAS are: the data measurement temperature, sample prepartion conditions, etc. If the CIF will be used as supplimentary material, to accompany a publication, this sort of documentary information certainly should be supplied, so that the CIF has value as archival and database materials.
+If a CIF is being prepared for submission to an Acta Cryst. journal, the IUCr has template with a recommended list of CIF data items.

 - one with publication and other overall information,